Lawsuit seeks to block Arizona ban on Down syndrome abortion

 The high court in May signaled its willingness to reconsider Roe v.
 Wade, the 1973 ruling establishing a nationwide right to abortion before a fetus could survive outside a mother’s womb, generally around 24 weeks.
 The justices agreed to consider a Mississippi law that seeks to ban abortions after 15 weeks.

-The Arizona suit challenges key provisions of SB1457, which was signed by Republican Gov. Doug Ducey in April after it passed the GOP-controlled Legislature in party-line votes.
+The Arizona lawsuit challenges key provisions of SB1457, which was signed by Republican Gov. Doug Ducey in April after it passed the GOP-controlled Legislature in party-line votes.

 The measure allows prosecutors to seek felony charges against doctors who provide abortions when they know it’s solely because of a genetic abnormality in the fetus.
 Anyone who helps raise money or pay for such an abortion also could be charged.
 Doctors also can lose their medical license, and any medical or mental health professionals who fail to report such an abortion could be fined $10,000.